top of page

 • Support for causes you care about while reducing your tax burden

-Types of DGR Categories
+Types of DGR Categories:

 1. Public Benevolent Institutions (PBI)

-Organizations that provide direct relief to people in need, including:
+Organisations that provide direct relief to people in need, including:

 • Homeless shelters